 You'll see at the end that I break away from the pattern completely and play a little ending passage.
 I do like to end things off, so if you want to learn it, it's there.
 Don't get too hung up on it though, the main thing to learn here is the feel and patterns associated with this style.
 If you get into it, you can turn any tune ever written into one of these.
 Tommy and Chet do it all the time.
 There isn't a tune written that can't be broken down into these elements and Travis picked.
 The phrases simply become the melody line of whatever tune.

-The tune I've done here is more of an accompaniment than a melodic tune; the video below will show you how it can work with another player.
+The tune I've done here is more of an accompaniment than a melodic tune; Check out this video to show you how it can work with another player.
 The other player is me in this case, playing the dobro; the picking guitar is the one in this lesson.
-I call it "You Don't Say" because the interplay between the two reminded me of a couple of housewives gossiping over the back fence.
+I call it "You Don't Say" because the interplay between the two reminded me of a couple of neighbours gossiping over the back fence.
 Notice that the slide lines occur over the bare bass line, leaving holes for the phrases on the acoustic to answer back.

 Most of my lessons, including this one, are now free.
 Please consider making a donation so I can keep these free lessons coming. -- To donate, simply click the green donate button below and you will be taken to a PayPal page where you can enter the amount you would like to donate.
 No amount is too small ... or big!